t3hmun/AspCoreFromScratch/doc/002_compile_somthing.md

 > "The dotnet build command is equivalent to `dotnet msbuild -restore -target:Build`"
 > For convenience we can use this from now on.

-This might feel like a lot of magic happed.
+This might feel like a lot of magic happened.
 It did.
 Also I'll explain that and why this isn't an exe.

-## The 'Simple' CSC Equivalent On .NET Framework
+## Simple 'CSC' Compilation and Running on the .Net Full Framework

-If we run the standard full framework `csc.exe` on our `Program.cs` we get a simple .NET 4 Windows exe that just works if you run Program.exe at a console.
+Compiling and running a simple program was a simple process on the full .NET framework Running the standard full framework `csc.exe` on our `Program.cs` produces a simple .NET 4 Windows exe that just works if you run Program.exe at a console.

-I'm using powershell because it makes it easier to construct the arguments and experiment with them.
+> I'm using powershell to make it easier to construct the arguments and experiment with different combinations.
+> You can enter the commands directly if you prefer.

 [csc_framework.ps1](https://github.com/t3hmun/AspCoreFromScratch/blob/master/002_compile_something/csc_framework.ps1)